1. Skip to navigation

 6. Stamp monkey image on white cardstock with black ink; watercolour monkey slightly.

-7. Cut out monkey and adhere to card front with Piggy Tales’ self-adhesive Pig Tale to make him “pop” off the page.
+7. Cut out the monkey and adhere to card front with Piggy Tales’ self-adhesive Pig Tale to make him “pop” off the page.

 8. Stamp quote on white cardstock; trim and mat with black cardstock.